 - Close proximity

-Where it is reasonable to assume that the affected properties were flooded from the same source (or a combination of sources, such as surface water and groundwater acting together).
+Where it is reasonable to assume that the affected properties were flooded from the same source, or interaction of sources, of flooding.

 - Critical Infrastructure